Laboratory for Evolutionary and Conservation Ecology

 • CONSERVATION OF BIODIVERSITY

 • We are committed to using our understanding of evolutionary ecology in efforts to conserve Earth's rapidly shrinking biodiversity.
-One set of projects emphasizes analyses of readily available data.
+One set of projects emphasize analyses of readily available data.
 Examples include using human habitat selection to forecast global conservation strategies, assessments of a global tragedy of the commons, and the interconnections among human migration, population growth and climate change.
 The second set of projects explores how adaptive behaviours can either accelerate or reduce risks of extinction.
 Future work will apply our progress in evolutionary ecology to better predict the implications of human activities on the diversity of life, and to evaluate how those activities can best be modified to maximize residual biodiversity.